catseye/DiskSumo/README.markdown

 transfer anything sensible from disks which use copy-protection schemes.

-This is the program I used to transfer my old C64 diskettes to my PC (and in fact, I concocted it for that purpose) at some in the mid-aughts.
+This is the program I used to transfer my old C64 diskettes to my PC (and in fact, I concocted it for that purpose) at some time in the mid-aughts.
 So it can be thanked, for example, for the existence of [Bubble Escape 2K][].

 I implemented the XMODEM protocol based on a description of it on a